yashwin/ember-onboarding/README.md

 ## More Options

 ### Sticky
-`ember-onboarding` provide an optional `onboard-sticky` component, that can be used quickly get a help element, like on [gh-pages](http://thiagoc7.github.io/ember-onboarding/).
+`ember-onboarding` provides an optional `onboard-sticky` component, that can be used to quickly get a help element, like on [gh-pages](http://thiagoc7.github.io/ember-onboarding/).
 It works with `onboard-list` component, so you have a complete solution.

 The `onboard-list` component publish a list from one of 2 fonts (array of strings):
 * `'onboard.currentList'`, that you can set from any route (more on this latter)
 * `'onboard.defaultList'`, that is used when you don' have a `currentList`
 * There is also a `textForNullList` property, to avoid an empty sticky.

-In our example, to make `sticky` work is very simple.
+In our example, to make `sticky` works is very simple.

 ```js
 //components/onboard-outlet.js